 ~Carol Meschkow, Tobacco Action Coalition of LI

 Between October 2011 and March 2012, Live Smoke Free hosted a 9-part webinar series discussing topics related to building and maintaining a smoke-free housing program.
 Webinars featured expert speakers and allowed listeners to learn what’s happening in the smoke-free housing movement around the country.
+Although the recordings of these webinars are no longer available, slides and handouts are still available below.

 Part 1: The Case for Smoke-Free Housing